ec-jrc/re3gistry/documentation/developer-manual.md

 ![Site HeaderLogo](images/site-header-logo.png)

-If you prefer to use a single logo for all languages, you can modify the configuration file located at `dist/webapp/public_html/conf/conf.js` Set the registryApp.multiLogo variable to false.
-Below this variable, you will find registryApp.singleLogoPath, where you should specify the path to the single logo.
+If you prefer to use a single logo for all languages, you can modify the configuration file located at `dist/webapp/public_html/conf/conf.js` Set the **registryApp.multiLogo** variable to false.
+Below this variable, you will find **registryApp.singleLogoPath**, where you should specify the path to the single logo.